-Note that the underlying objects are not changed by the casting process.
+Note that the underlying objects aren't changed by the casting process.
 They continue to be a Circle, a Country and an Animal.
-However, at the point that they are stored in the objectWithArea constant, they are only known to be of type HasArea, and so only their area property can be accessed.
+However, at the point that they're stored in the objectWithArea constant, they're only known to be of type HasArea, and so only their area property can be accessed.